severygb/portfolio-severyn-gabe/reports/D1-report.md

 With only 19 missing out of 706 observations (2.7%), incomplete observations were simply omitted with very little change to the graphical story.

+Data requirements: D1 distributions

+  - Minimum 200 observations of one quantitative variable
+  - One or two categorical variables
+  - Time is excluded as a variable
+  - Categorical variables
+      - If one category is used, it must have at least three levels for a minimum of three comparisons.
+      - If two categories are used, they must have at least two levels each for a minimum of four comparisons.

 ## References